ajaxboy/flight-booking-api/README.md

 Hello!,

-I am Cj -  This is just a small project sample I created, just to practice my laravel skills - and having lots of fun while doing it!.
+I am Cj -  This is just a small project sample I created,  to display my laravel skills - and having lots of fun while doing it!.

 This is an API for a flight system that allows to book reservations.
 The idea is simple, and the code straight forward.